Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ![BBR with Cubic Small Buffer](/images/post13/bbr_cubic_output.png "BBR with Cubic")

-Now I change the buffer size on the router to 1000 Packets.
+Changing the buffer size on the router to 1000 Packets.
 Now we see a better resource sharing between BBR and Cubic as more buffers are providing

 ![BBR with Cubic large Buffer](/images/post13/bbr_cubic_output_buffer.png "BBR with Cubic with large buffer")

 ## Conclusion

+We started with looking at TCP Reno and observed that
+- TCP Reno sessions are fair to each other when RTTs are similar but unfair if the RTTs are not same.
+- TCP Reno behavior on the Queues and `cwnd` AIMD behavior.

+Then we looked at the TCP Cubic and observed that
+- TCP Cubic window growth behavior.
+- TCP Cubic fairness compared to other Cubic flows and TCP Reno.

+We ended with TCP BBR which is a rate based congestion control algorithm and observed that
+- It doesn't slows it sending pace when it observes packet loss.
+- It's unfair to TCP Cubic for smaller buffers but fairness improves with larger buffers.

 ## References